 Lior Avivi was born in 1994 in Kiryat Ono, the only son of his mother and has two stepbrothers from his father.
 He spent his childhood in Neve Savyon neighborhood in Or Yehuda and played in Or Yehuda’s soccer team.

-In the junior high, for the first time, he moved closer to the field of theater.
+During junior high, for the first time, he moved closer to the field of theater.
 A physical theater course with Ofir Dagan was opened At the Community Center.
-He meant to go to art class, but life led him along.
-In ninth grade, he played a leading role in a year-end performance directed by Shlomi Edri.
-After the junior high, the family moved to Kiryat Ono.
+He meant to go to art class, but life led him on a different path.
+At ninth grade, he played a lead role in an end-of-year performance, directed by Shlomi Edri.
+After junior high, his family moved to Kiryat Ono.

-Performed in the play “Melancholy” by Sarah Rohl.
+Performed in “Melancholy” by Sarah Rohl.

 Lior is a winner of the AICF scholarship.